 - Muscle fatigue is a result of lactic acid formation.
 Usually, within a few minutes, the pain will go away.

 - Aerobic fatigue - (Heart & Lungs) Fatigue results from physical exertion, sports activities, climbing stairs, carrying loads, etc. Its manifestation is most often associated with high heart rate, rapid breathing, muscle aches, and sweating.

 - Aerobic exertion activates the heart and lungs, and therefore the rate of pulse and respiration increases.
 Sweating is a mechanism designed to cool the body.

-- Metabolic fatigue - (Liver, Kidneys, Immune system) Is often due to a heavy meal or chronic inflammatory diseases.
+- Metabolic fatigue - (Liver, kidney, Immune system) Is often due to a heavy meal or chronic inflammatory diseases.
 The manifestation of metabolic fatigue is a desire to take a nap.

 - Metabolic fatigue is fatigue of the liver and kidneys that work very hard, usually after large meals.
 The liver is the most energetic organ in the human body!
 The need for drowsiness reflects the direct connection between the liver and the eyes.
 (According to Chinese medicine)

-- A weak immune system accompanied by prolonged inflammations can also impair alertness, memory, mood.
+- A weak immune system accompanied by prolonged inflammations can impair alertness, memory, and mood.

 - Spiritual and mental fatigue - (Brain & Subconscious) Usually, after unpleasant or traumatic events.
-The manifestation of mental fatigue is a poor mood, tendency to outburst, closure, social distance.
+The manifestation of mental fatigue is a poor mood, a tendency to outbursts, closure, and social distance.

-- The brain is a very energetic organ; unpleasant and traumatic events are often stored in the subconscious mind.
-(As part of the defense mechanism of the mind) These processes impair the mood, the general energy level of the body.
+- The brain is energetic; unpleasant and traumatic events are often stored in the subconscious mind.
+(As part of the defense mechanism of the mind) These processes impair the mood and the general energy level of the body.